isomerpages/moe-yuhuapri/pages/SAMPLE Compliments.md

  ### Words of encouragement!

 Let's cheer for our teachers and staff in Yuhua.
 Share your kind thoughts and encouraging words with us.
-Our heartfelt thanks to all who have posted your&nbsp;[appreciation notes](https://www.moe.gov.sg/about-us/compliments)!
+Our heartfelt thanks to all who have posted your&nbsp;[appreciation notes](https://www.moe.gov.sg/about-us/compliments)!   - *will link back to our page*

 <a href="”https://form.gov.sg/64c649f055d52c00113f380”">![](/images/button1.png)</a>